Wyko/essential_deathworlders/content/books/good-training/3-instinct.md

 **Staff Sergeant Adam (Warhorse) Arés**

 "So Blaczynski gets it in his head that what he really wants is a tattoo of a mustache on his dick, right?
-I mean, he was pretty fuckin’ drunk and it was like three in the morning, and I was pretty fuckin’ drunk too, so we’re bouncing around Berlin looking for a tattoo parlor that’s open—don’t even fuckin’ *ask* me how I thought we’d find one, an’—"
+I mean, he was pretty fuckin’ drunk and it was like three in the morning, and I was pretty fuckin’ drunk too, so we’re bouncing around Berlin looking for a tattoo parlor that’s open— don’t even fuckin’ *ask* me how I thought we’d find one, an’—"

 "Hah, that sounds like a good night so far.
-But…?"
+But...?"

 "Said he wanted to give two mustache rides at once."

 It wasn’t clear who was more entertaining to watch; Righteous spinning his tall tale, the expressions crossing ‘Horse’s face as he listened, or the men watching them both.
 It was the last free weekend before the new SOR inductees arrived, shortly before the Whitecrest Brothers did as well.
 It would be an extremely busy year ahead, all things considered, so one last celebration was in order before the team grew for the first of many times.

-"**Bro!** I mean, you talked him outta it, so…but Jesus!
+"**Bro!** I mean, you talked him outta it, so... but Jesus!
 Right on your dick?
-That…" He shuddered at the thought.
+That..."
+He shuddered at the thought.

 "Could be worse," said Firth with a smile.
 "We could do the fuckin’ Sistine Chapel on yours."